vennietweek/reciperescue/README.md

 # Recipe Rescue

 This was done for a school project for Software Engineering on Application Architecture.

-I mostly worked on the Recipe Information page, which included ChatGPT integration, as well as overall UI improvements.
+Our objective was to allow users to:
+1. Browse for recipes based on ingredients they already have in their fridge
+2. Customise the ingredient amounts and measurement system
+3. Add the ingredients to a shopping list, and
+4. Select actual ingredients from Fairprice to compute the estimate the cost of the shopping list.

+My main contribution was the Recipe Information page, which included ChatGPT integration for recipe tips, ingredient customisation, and display of a recipe's information.
+I also helped with overall UI improvements to the recipe search page and the ingredient selection for the shopping list.

+I collaborated with @lmngxn (who worked on the backend and recipe search) and @e1101786 (who worked on the shopping list).

 # Project Information